ljun20160606/sshw/README.md

 # execs

-Run command before ssh dial or after cancel ssh dial. `execs-pre` is before dial. `execs-stop` is after cancel ssh, but it's important to note that `execs-stop` only run in host does exist.
+Run command before ssh dial or after cancel ssh dial. `execs-pre` is before dial. `execs-stop` is after cancel ssh, but it's important to note that `execs-stop` only run when host does exist.

+`execs-pre` also can set output as a variable into env.

 If only needs to run command.